Sam Hutchinson

 Welcome to my webpage!

-I have worked in the Kanwisher Lab since May 2023, and have mainly contributed to projects using fMRI in new and interesting ways, such as scanning concurrently with electrical stimulation to map out connectivity patterns (es-fMRI), or by using an Efficient Localizer to define many functionally-specific cortical regions simultaneously.
+Prior to grad school, I worked as a lab tech in the Kanwisher Lab at MIT for two years.
+I mainly contributed to projects using fMRI in new and interesting ways, such as scanning concurrently with electrical stimulation to map out connectivity patterns (es-fMRI), or by using an Efficient Localizer to define many functionally-specific cortical regions simultaneously.
 You can read about that Efficient Localizer project here!

 I completed my undergrad at Columbia University, studying cognitive science and computer science, and working in the Dynamic Perception and Memory Lab with Dr. Chris Baldassano.
 There, I worked on projects comparing internal representations from GPT-2 to human fMRI responses, and, for my senior thesis, to human behavioral measures of surprise.